Barchfeld/addemo04/README.md

 The part for the AD replaces the Vaadin part for UserDetails.

+This project includes the security files for authentication at an active directory controller (windows) The security files are in part from "Building modern web apps with Spring Boot and Vaadin"

 ## Running the application

 The project is a standard Maven project.
 To run it from the command line,